DaziumDesignSolutions/CobaltAstra.com/contents/home/business-cornerstone.md

 ## THE CORNERSTONE OF YOUR BUSINESS

-**Comprehensive HR solutions that allow you to focus on your clients and business growth.**
+**Comprehensive HR solutions that allow you to focus on business growth.**